PRATIKGAJBE/SeleniumWithJava/README.md

 # SeleniumWithJava
 Simple Selenium Scripts
-The path for drivers is absolute path , make sure to change it accordingly hence.
+Make sure to change the driver versions as needed